Sophia Campos for District C

 Protecting Houston communities from political overreach.

-I've seen how pre-compliance has left our communities unprotected: LGBTQ communities exposed to bigotry, HPD cooperations with ICE increasing dramatically since Mayor Whitmire took office, infrastructure and flood mitigation funds misappropriated, and transparency eroded.
-No deal is made in neutrality, and Houston needs leadership that can stomach reality without political spin.
+I’ve seen how pre-compliance has left our communities unprotected: LGBTQ communities exposed to bigotry, HPD cooperation with ICE increasing dramatically since Mayor Whitmire took office, infrastructure and flood mitigation funds misappropriated, and transparency eroded.

 Key Priorities